Amanda Lemus Ortiz

 Amanda Lemus OrtizPhoto © Amanda Lemus Ortiz

-Amanda Lemus Ortiz, the Cuban girl suffering from biliary atresia, a severe liver disease, has faced numerous challenges in her pursuit of a liver transplant.
-Being diagnosed with this condition prompted her family to mobilize intensively to secure adequate treatment outside of Cuba, due to the limitations of the local healthcare system.
-Thanks to the active campaign led by activist Yamilka Lafita and the support of the international community, Amanda obtained a humanitarian visa and was transferred to Spain, where her father volunteered to be the donor for the transplant.
+Amanda Lemus Ortiz, the Cuban girl suffering from bile duct atresia, a severe liver disease, has faced numerous challenges in her quest for a liver transplant.
+Being diagnosed with this condition prompted her family to mobilize intensively to seek appropriate treatment outside of Cuba, due to the limitations of the local healthcare system.
+Thanks to the active campaign led by the activist Yamilka Lafita and the support of the international community, Amanda obtained a humanitarian visa and was transferred to Spain, where her father volunteered as a donor for the transplant.

 In Spain, Amanda has undergone several surgeries and treatments, demonstrating remarkable resilience and a strong desire to live.
 Despite the deterioration of her health, her condition has started to stabilize thanks to the medical care she has received.
-The Cuban community and people from around the world continue to support her family to cover the expenses associated with her treatment and stay abroad.
-Amanda's story not only highlights a girl's struggle for her life but also the solidarity of many people united to help her.
+The Cuban community and people from around the world continue to support her family in covering the expenses associated with her treatment and stay abroad.
+Amanda's story not only highlights a girl's fight for her life but also the solidarity of many people united to help her.